 Fire ants need water to survive, so you may often find them near streams, rivers, ponds, or other bodies of water.

-If applying individual mound treatments, the University of Georgia Extension recommends using products with low toxicity to fish, such as acephate (Orthene).
-Pyrethrins and rotenone products are highly toxic to fish and should not be used near water.
+- Use products that aren’t as toxic to fish, such as acephate (Orthene), pyrethrins, and rotenone products are highly toxic to fish and should not be used near water.

 If your neighborhood is also home to fire ant mounds, you may want to consider coordinating a treatment plan with your community.
 Reach out to your homeowners association or county government to put in place a collective treatment plan.

 It’s never too soon to call a pest control professional to treat fire ants, especially if they’ve made it inside your home.
 A professional exterminator can help execute control methods or put into practice preventative measures.
 Here are two reasons why it may be a good investment to let the pros take the lead:

 - Fire ants often infest electrical equipment, chewing on insulation and causing short circuits or other mechanical problems.
 Never treat your electrical equipment for fire ants; you may suffer from electrical shock or cause further damage.
 Only a trained electrician or pest control professional should handle fire ants near electrical equipment.

 - Some insecticides are for commercial use only, and the professionals have the training to use them safely.